Today I am going to share with you some decorating, and menu ideas for hosting a Halloween dinner party that will impress your guests.

 And let’s not forget the lighting.
 Proper lighting is one of the most important factors in setting the tone for any dinner party.
 I dressed up the chandelier with a spider and webbing.
-I replaced each bulb with a flickering blub I bought online.
-You can purchase these type of bulbs here.
+I replaced each bulb with a flickering bulb I bought online.
+You can purchase these type of flickering bulbs here.
 They do not give off much light and the flickering effect really gives it the haunted house feel.
 With the edition of candlelight, this dining room becomes the perfect setting when the sun goes down.

 Don’t forget to decorate the rest of the room as well.
 Spider webs add instant macabre while being inexpensive.

 If you find that the spiderwebs are sticking to your hands while decorating, slip on a pair of latex gloves.
 The webs won’t stick to them.

 Some discarded glass bottles become Halloween Decor with the addition of vintage Halloween labels.
 Fill the bottles with dead leaves, sticks, vampire teeth etc. Whatever the label depicts, try to drop something into the bottle that makes sense.
 For example, if the label says “poison” add green colored water to the bottle.